cocoppang/ShieldStore/README.md

 For the support of Intel SGX, sgx-linux should be required.

+Recommanded version is 1.8 for both SDK and Driver.

 * [Intel SGX Linux 1.8 version](https://github.com/intel/linux-sgx/tree/sgx_1.8)
 * [Intel SGX Linux driver](https://github.com/intel/linux-sgx-driver/tree/sgx_driver_1.8)

+However, ShieldStore is available on Intel SGX SDK version (1.9, 2.2).
+For later versions, we are testing.

 ## Build